Prof. James M. LaFave, NSEL Director

 1137 Newmark Building | aweger@illinois.edu | (217) 300-1719

 Andy D. Weger has extensive experience with the operation and maintenance of servo-hydraulic systems.
-He participates actively in the design of structural and material testing systems, as well as with the fabrication of custom testing fixtures for research.
-Mr. Weger received formal training in the configuration and tuning of MTS loading systems, for monotonic and dynamic testing on a wide range of materials.
+He actively participates in the design of structural and material testing systems, as well as in the fabrication of custom testing fixtures for research.
+Mr. Weger has received formal training in the configuration and tuning of MTS loading systems, for monotonic and dynamic testing on a wide range of materials.

 Daniel Valentine, NSEL Instrument Maker